safoan/ecom_Bk/README.md

 # title
-Building an E-commerce Backend with Nodejs Prisma typescript & postgress
+Building an E-commerce Backend with Nodejs Prisma typescript & mongodb